-The majority of the income for the year was received from philanthropic funding from Ms Kirstan Flannery, Director and Co-Founder, and the Flannery Foundation.
+A significant amount of the income for the year was received from philanthropic funding from Ms Kirstan Flannery, Director and Co-Founder, and the Flannery Foundation.
 Kirstan Flannery has a personal connection to The Flannery Foundation.
 The terms and conditions of Kirstan Flannery's appointment were set on merit and are no more favourable than those available to other parties.